Why should you use competitive analysis?

 - How does it compare to your own sentiment analysis?

 Number of mentions per sentiment: a comparison (Nike, Adidas, Converse)

 In other words, you’ll be able to identify possible opportunities for improvement or minimize possible threats.
-As is the aim of conducting a competitor analysis.
+As is the aim of competitive analysis.

 Final thoughts on the competitive analysis

 Competitive analysis is something that every business ought to do.
 Be it the “old-fashioned way” or with the help of the newest tools and technologies – it needs to be done.
 To keep ahead of, or at the very least, be in step with your biggest competitors.